Yvand/terraform-azurerm-sharepoint/README.md

 # terraform-azurerm-sharepoint

-This module creates a highly customizable SharePoint Subscription / 2019 / 2016 farm, where you define the accounts password (it can be randomly generated), the AD domain and admin account names, and how much SharePoint configuration is performed.
+This module creates a highly customizable SharePoint Subscription / 2019 / 2016 farm, where you can define many settings, including the accounts password (it can be randomly generated), the AD domain and admin account names, and how much SharePoint configuration is performed.

 The Azure resources are provisioned using [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/), and the virtual machines are configured from scratch using the DSC configuration files in [project SharePointInfraDsc](https://github.com/Yvand/SharePointInfraDsc).

-The virtual machines for the DC and SharePoint Subscription use the latest image of [Windows Server 2025 Datacenter: Azure Edition](https://marketplace.microsoft.com/en-us/product/microsoftwindowsserver.windowsserver?tab=PlansAndPrice), and SQL uses [SQL Server 2025 Standard Developer on Windows Server 2025](https://marketplace.microsoft.com/en-us/product/microsoftsqlserver.sql2025-ws2025?tab=PlansAndPrice), so they are always up-to-date when deployed.
+The virtual machines for the DC and SharePoint Subscription use the latest image of [Windows Server 2025 Datacenter: Azure Edition](https://marketplace.microsoft.com/en-us/product/microsoftwindowsserver.windowsserver?tab=PlansAndPrice), and SQL uses image [SQL Server 2025 Standard Developer on Windows Server 2025](https://marketplace.microsoft.com/en-us/product/microsoftsqlserver.sql2025-ws2025?tab=PlansAndPrice), so they are always up-to-date when deployed.
-Note: The legacy versions of SharePoint use images published by SharePoint Engineering ([2016](https://marketplace.microsoft.com/en-us/product/sharepointserver.2016?tab=Overview) and [2019](https://marketplace.microsoft.com/en-us/product/sharepointserver.2019?tab=Overview)) which are outdated (and those versions are deprecated).
+Note: The legacy versions of SharePoint use outdated images ([2016](https://marketplace.microsoft.com/en-us/product/sharepointserver.2016?tab=Overview) and [2019](https://marketplace.microsoft.com/en-us/product/sharepointserver.2019?tab=Overview)) published by SharePoint Engineering.

 ## Prerequisites